OCCIPITAL BONE ANATOMY

 External Surface of the Squamous Part, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

-• Occipital Plane — region above supreme nuchal line; contributes to posterior cranial curvature
+The occipital plane is the region above the supreme nuchal line.
+It contributes to your posterior cranial curvature.

 Internal Surface